hentr/xyz2image/README.md

 'frameshift' and 'maxframes' are for .xyz files with many frames:
 'frameshift' is which frame it start reading from (default 0)
-'maxframes' is how many consequitive frames is read (default 50)
+'maxframes' is how many consecutive frames is read (default 50)